 For weeks now, I’ve been bringing you Capital Chefs interviews.
 But there’s been something I’ve been holding back and hiding.
 There’s one question I ask in every interview that I started asking just out of personal curiosity.
 The question: “What’s the one tool or gadget in your kitchen you can’t live without?”

-Some answers are unusual, some may inspire you and maybe a few will make you laugh.
+Some answers are unusual, some may inspire you and maybe a few will make you want to read more of our favorite design blog.
 If you’re a food nerd like me, you’ll be itching to run to Sur la Table when you’re done reading.

 Someone had to say it: knives.
 A good set is something no chef or self-respecting cook can live without.
 And frankly, I was surprised that more people didn’t give me this answer.
 For Teddy Folkman of Granville Moore’s, he says he only has two or three knives but uses them for 80 percent of what he does.